 Professional Guides: All of Alpaca Expeditions’ guides on our Rainbow Mountain Trek studied English and tourism at Cusco National University.
 They all grew up in the Cusco region and are committed to teaching others about their heritage.
 They’re fun yet professional and will ensure you are safe and happy on your Rainbow Mountain tour.

-Porters & Horsemen: We include a personal porter, who is responsible for carrying your duffel bag containing your items.
+Porters & Horsemen: Alpaca Expeditions includes a personal porter who is responsible for carrying your duffel bag containing your items.
 There is no additional fee for this.
-Your duffel bag will be provided at your briefing the night before, and to be filled with the things you will need for the next night and day.
+Your duffel bag will be provided at your briefing the night before and to be filled with your necessities for the next night and day.
 You will not have access to your duffel bag until you arrive at your evening campsite.

-Emergency Horse: All of our alternative treks include an extra horse for our clients to use if they need a break from trekking.
+Emergency Horse: All of Alpaca Expeditions’ alternative treks include an extra horse for our clients to use if they need a break from trekking.

 Transportation: All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4:30 a.m. and brought to the trailhead to begin your trek.
-Once you complete the trek, you will be brought back directly to your hotel in Cusco for drop off.
+You’ll be picked up directly from your hotel around 4:30 a.m. and brought to the trailhead to begin your trek.
+Once you complete the trek, you’ll be brought back directly to your hotel in Cusco for drop off.

 Equipment: Alpaca Expeditions has the best equipment.
 We use Eureka Timberline 4 person tents that are shared by only two people.
-You will have a spacious dining tent to enjoy your meals in.
+You’ll have a spacious dining tent to enjoy your meals in.